Better kitchen equipment starts with better welds

 Overview of Laser Welding Technology

-• Non-contact welding with minimal heat affected zones
+• Non-contact process with minimal heat-affected zone

-• Deep penetration and narrow weld seams
+• Deep penetration and narrow seams

-• High welding speed and automation capability
+• High speed and automation-ready

 Materials Commonly Used in Kitchen Equipment